Skip to content

 Check regularly for:

-• completeness: important pages missing definitions, examples, or sources
+• completeness: important documents or pages missing definitions, examples, or sources

-• islands: pages with too few inbound or outbound links
+• islands: pages or sections with too few links or source maps

 • freshness: stale sources or claims